Home> Practice Areas >Insurance Bad Faith

 Insurance Bad Faith

-Insurance companies which enter into contracts of insurance with their customers have a very long list of responsibilities which they owed to their insured customer.
-Many of these obligations are contained in the actual contract which is the policy of insurance.
+Insurance companies enter into insurance contracts with their customers.
+Those contracts include a long list of responsibilities that they owe to their insured customers.
+Many of these obligations are contained in the actual contract, which is the policy of insurance.
 Some of the obligations relate to various types of coverage and ultimately include what is known as the duty to defend.

 Does the attorney hired by my insurance company have a conflict?

-When you purchase a policy of insurance, you are contracting for the insurance company to pay claims to third parties who are injured by your actions or omissions within the scope of the policy.
-The duty to defend means that when you are involved in a loss or covered event and you are alleged in civil court to be the at-fault party, your insurance policy provides and pays for your lawyer.
+When you purchase an insurance policy, you contract with the insurance company to pay claims to third parties who are injured by your actions or omissions within the policy's scope.
+The duty to defend means that when you are involved in a loss or covered event, and you are alleged in civil court to be the at-fault party, your insurance policy provides and pays for your lawyer.

 What is the duty of good faith?

-As a result of this inherent tension between who is the client and who is paying for the representation, the courts have come to find that an insurance company has a duty of good faith and fair dealing when it comes to the handling of the claim.
-Good faith really means that the insurance company is more concerned about its insured than its own economic interests.
+Because of this inherent tension between the client and the person paying for the representation, the courts have found that an insurance company has a duty of good faith and fair dealing when handling a claim.
+Good faith really means that the company is more concerned about its insured than its own economic interests.

-The insurance policy has what is known as ‘policy limits’.
-It is the maximum amount the insurance company is contractually bound to pay out in a case where the insured is proven to be at fault.
-If a case goes to a trial because the parties could not agree to a settlement at mediation or prior to trial, a jury verdict will be rendered.
-The insurance company will only pay ‘policy limits’.
+The insurance policy has "policy limits," which is the maximum amount the insurance company is contractually bound to pay out in a case where the insured is proven to be at fault.
+If a case goes to trial because the parties could not agree to a settlement at mediation or prior to trial, a jury verdict will be rendered.
+Regardless of the amount of damage awarded by the jury, the insurance company will only pay up to the "policy limits."

 If the jury comes back for an amount above policy limits, the insured is responsible for it.
 If the insured cannot pay it, the insurance company will pay their limits and exit the case, having fulfilled their contractual obligation.
 The plaintiff will get a civil judgment against the insured for the unpaid amount and try to collect it.